phalcon/documentation/docs/assets.md

 );
 ```

-The above will result in the following script as the output:
+The output will include the version in the URL:

 ```html
 <link rel="stylesheet" href="css/bootstrap.css?ver=1.0"
 ```

-You can then store the version in your configuration file or any other storage and update it when a new release is pushed to production.
+You can store the version in your configuration file or any other storage and update it when a new release is pushed to production.

 ### Auto Versioning

-You can also use the file time of the asset file to control the versioning of your assets.
+You can also use the file time of the asset file to control the versioning of your assets:

 ```php
 <?php